El-Qassam/El-Qassam/README.md

 - 👋 Hi, I’m @MalekK882
-- 👀 I’m interested in coding, football (soccer), social studies, and reading.
+- 👀 I’m interested in coding, football (soccer), social studies, and reading, among other things.
 - 🌱 I’m currently learning more advanced Python skills.
 - 💞️ I’m looking to collaborate on Python projects.
 - 📫 How to reach me: at Replit as @Malek882, on Discord as Qassam#4664, and on eMail as malekkamal885@gmail.com